Sezin School | Environmental Graphics & Wayfinding Design

 I designed the environmental graphics and wayfinding for ATÖLYE’s award–winning architectural project: the transformation of the Private Sezin School.
 The project first started in 2014 with the redesign of the Open Roof Space (pedagogical space with a spatially hybrid program with sensitivity to the needs of the 21st century) and has extended to a redesign of areas used by elementary school and kindergarten students.

-I’ve worked collaboratively with architects (first as a team member of ATÖLYE in 2016 and as a freelancer in 2018) in order to create a visual system that not only is used to share practical information (instructions and safety) but also to inspire and create a sense of belonging in the carefully–crafted next generation learning environment.
+I’ve worked collaboratively with architects (first as a team member of ATÖLYE in 2016 and through my own studio practice in 2018) in order to create a visual system that not only is used to share practical information (instructions and safety) but also to inspire and create a sense of belonging in the carefully–crafted next generation learning environment.

 The four main zones in the architectural plan ( Learn – Work – Make – Meet) are reflected through different bright colors in order to provide cues for orientation.
 Laser-cut plywood signage are produced at ATÖLYE.